- Resources for Residents

 - Cover your cough using a tissue or your elbow (not your hand).
 If you don’t cover your cough or sneeze, the droplets can travel up to six feet!

 - Stay more than 6 feet away from each other.
 No hugs, no touching.
 Maybe greet your friends with a peace sign or, logically, with the Live Long and Prosper hand gesture.
+UPDATE: As of April 3, 2020, the CDC is recommending that everyone wear some form of mask or face covering.

 - Disinfect hard surfaces like tables, doorknobs, phones.
 Coronaviruses like COVID-19 can live on hard surfaces for hours to days.
 Disinfect them before you touch them again and have to wash your hands again.
 Then wash your hands again anyway.